 - Heart rate, blood pressure, and weight

-- Major arteries in the neck, groin, and feet (for abnormal noises)
+- Listen over the major arteries in the neck, groin, and feet (for abnormal noises)

 - Heart and lungs